abrartariq/Scala-MapReduce/README.md

 #### Intro
-This homework involves demonstration of hadoop framework to perform map reduce tasks using distributive computing.
+This project involves demonstration of hadoop framework to perform map reduce tasks using distributive computing.
 All the tasks that belong to this homework are focused on extracting meaningful data from log messages.
 These log messages are generated using a Random message generator script.
 The whole idea of this project is to read tons of data full of log messages, filter the log messages that match a particular pattern and then give various insight into this data by outputting a concise CSV data format output.
 More details about implementation, data semantics and deployment are given in later sections of this documentation.

-#### Task 1 : Time Constraint Distribution of Messages.
+#### Job 1 : Time Constraint Distribution of Messages.

 This task's input will be start time and end time in format "HH:mm:ss.SSS".
 If any log message having time within this range will be matched with string pattern.